iacopy/cleanpython/README.rst

 Minimal workflow:

-- coding
+1. write test first (TDD_)
+2. write code until test pass
-- add your files to git index
+3. add your files to git index
-- ``just commit "your commit message"``
+4. ``just commit "your commit message"``

 When you ``just commit``, all your codebase is linted and tested before actually commit it.
 If any check fail, the commit is aborted.
 You don't want to commit broken code, isn't it?